What is a Verruca?

 How can I prevent getting a verruca?

-• Try not to walk barefoot in places where other people can spread their warts to others.
-These are the communal areas such as: swimming pool surrounds, changing rooms, communal showers, dance studios, shared yoga mats, saunas, to name just a few.
+Try not to walk barefoot in places where people can spread their warts to others.
+These are the communal areas such as: swimming pool surrounds, changing rooms, communal showers, dance studios, shared yoga mats, and saunas, to name just a few.

 What are the treatment options for verrucas?

 Evidence has shown that, in many cases, verrucae will go away after a while.
 If you would like to “wait out” a plantar wart, you can certainly do so.
 The catch, though, is that this can take up to a couple of years.
 At the Farnham Foot Clinic, we will be able to accurately diagnose your verruca and discuss treatment options available to you, both home and clinic-based.

 One of the main verruca treatment options that we use here at The Farnham Foot Clinic is swift microwave verruca treatment.
 This revolutionary form of verruca treatment works by delivering rapid bursts of heat to the wart on your foot.
 This treatment only takes a couple of minutes, and then the body’s natural healing process works towards destroying the verruca.

 Swift verruca treatment offers several benefits that other forms of verruca treatment, such as: